News|Articles|August 18, 2025

 In August 2024, aflibercept-abzv (Enzeevu; Sandoz) was approved to treat neovascular age-related macular degeneration (nAMD).1 As a biosimilar, aflibercept-abzv is considered interchangeable with its reference product, aflibercept (Eylea; Regeneron Pharmaceuticals, Inc), which is reassuring to those of us who have been prescribing aflibercept 2 mg for our patients for years.
 This similarity was confirmed by the results of the phase 3 Mylight study (NCT04864834), which found that aflibercept-abzv had comparable efficacy, safety, and pharmacokinetics to aflibercept 2 mg in patients with nAMD after 52 weeks.2

 Another exciting development in retina has been the approval of the ValedaLight Delivery System (LumiThera) for the treatment of dry AMD.3 Dry AMD is estimated to make up as many as 90% of all AMD cases,4 and a significant proportion of these patients can go on to have vision loss from progression to wet AMD or geographic atrophy (GA).5 Despite the enormity of this problem, historically, there has been no approved therapy for preventing the progression of intermediate dry AMD beyond lifestyle considerations, such as smoking cessation and a good diet, and the use of the AREDS/AREDS2 study antioxidant vitamin and mineral supplements.
-The latter, although accessible and low-risk, has demonstrated only a moderate benefit in reducing risk of progression by approximately 25%.6
+The latter, although accessible and low-risk, has demonstrated only a moderate benefit in reducing the risk of progression by approximately 25%.6

 The approval of the Valeda Light Delivery System was based on the results of the randomized, controlled LIGHTSITE III trial (NCT04065490), wherein patients with dry AMD were given either multiwavelength photobiomodulation or sham treatments over 24 months.
 We currently have the 13-month results of this trial, which were promising.
 In LIGHTSIDE III, patients who received photobiomodulation experienced visual acuity gains of 5.4 letters compared with 3.0 letters in patients who received sham.
 Even more promising, patients who received photobiomodulation had significantly decreased odds of going on to develop GA.7

-Beyond the promising clinical trial findings, photobiomodulation is also attractive to patients, as it is a quick treatment with no needles and no pill.
-Although this treatment requires a somewhat onerous schedule of 9 sessions over 3 to 5 weeks repeated 3 times a year, the individual treatments each take only approximately 5 minutes.
+Beyond the promising clinical trial findings, photobiomodulation is also attractive to patients, as it is a quick treatment with no needles and no pills.
+Although this treatment requires a somewhat onerous schedule of 9 sessions over 3 to 5 weeks, repeated 3 times a year, the individual treatments each take only approximately 5 minutes.
 The patients I have treated with it thus far have found it to be a simple and easy procedure that is comfortable, and they like that they can come in for treatment and then continue the rest of their day without the disruption of blurry or distorted vision.

 Another breakthrough we have seen this year has been the approval of revakinagene taroretcel-lwey (Encelto; Neurotech Pharmaceuticals Inc) for the treatment of adults with macular telangiectasia type 2 (MacTel).8